 Back to Health News & Stories

 One in four American adults has lower back pain, and it's a top reason people visit the doctor.
-Eric Requa, DO, Virtua Sports Medicine Specialist, offers simple steps that may ease your pain without a doctor visit.
+Eric Requa, DO, Virtua Sports Medicine Specialist, offers simple steps that may ease your pain without a doctor's visit.

 middle aged man sitting on the couch stretching his back

-By Eric Requa, DO, Virtua Sports Medicine Specialist
+By Eric Requa, DOVirtua Sports Medicine

 Pain near your spine?
 You’re not alone.
 At any given time, one in four American adults has lower back pain.
 It’s second only to the common cold as the top reason people visit the doctor.